-The situation: The Brewers needed to jump-start their offense and get the home crowd immediately into the game.
+The Brewers needed to jump-start their offense and get the home crowd immediately into the game.

 The outcome: Mike Cameron and Bill Hall opened the first inning with walks.
 Both scored on Fielder's sacrifice fly and J.J.
 Hardy's single, giving the Brewers their first two-run lead of the series.